hackclub/sprig/README.md

 ## Philosophy

 As we said before people learn best when they make things that they care about which they can share with others.
 This learning philosophy is called [constuctionism](https://en.wikipedia.org/wiki/Constructionism_(learning_theory)) and Game Lab is a type of microworld.
-It's an environment where you can discover programming by building programs filled with character and delight.
+It's an environment where you can discover programming by using it to express yourself.

-Game Lab could also be considered a minimalist [fantasy console](https://en.wikipedia.org/wiki/Fantasy_video_game_console#:~:text=A%20fantasy%20video%20game%20console,their%20fictional%20hardware%20will%20have.) sort of like Pico-8.
+Game Lab could also be considered a minimalist [fantasy console](https://en.wikipedia.org/wiki/Fantasy_video_game_console#:~:text=A%20fantasy%20video%20game%20console,their%20fictional%20hardware%20will%20have.) sort of like [Pico-8](https://www.lexaloffle.com/pico-8.php).

 ## Development